-Analysts to Mitsubishi, Suzuki: "Forget America"by Andrew Ganz
+Analysts to Mitsubishi, Suzuki: "Forget America"

 Several industry analysts have voiced outspoken recommendations for struggling Japanese automakers Suzuki and Mitsubishi to withdraw from the United States market.
 Way outpacing the average industry decline, both automakers have seen sales slip by more than 50 percent this year.